 Pursuant to the Israeli Companies Law and SHL's Articles of Association, the Board is ultimately responsible for the general policies and management of SHL.
 The Board establishes the strategic, organizational, accounting and financing policies of SHL.
-Specifically, the Board of SHL reviews, discusses and approves the halfyear financial statements of the Company, and is updated on a regular basis regarding the development of SHL's business.
-Mr. Yariv Alroy, as an active chairman of the Board (the "Active Chairman"), in addition to his role as chairman of the Board of SHL, takes on increased duties on behalf of the Company, which include, inter alia, being in constant and direct contact with the Company's management in order to facilitate the communication between management and the Board and monitor the performance and implementation of the Company's policies and resolutions of the Board, all to ensure that the Company's course of business is aligned therewith.
+Specifically, the Board of SHL reviews, discusses and approves the half- year financial statements of the Company, and is updated on a regular basis regarding the development of SHL's business.
+Messrs.
+Yariv Alroy and Ehud Barak, serve as active chairmen of the Board (collectively - the "Active Chairmen", and individually - the "Active Chairman").
 The Board meets at least once each quarter.
 Topics addressed in the meetings include the strategy, business reviews and major projects, investments and transactions.
 Each of the Board committees conducts its meetings according to the needs of the relevant Board Committee.
 The Chief Executive Officer and the Chief Financial Officer of the Company are invited to Board meetings and attend such as the Board deems necessary.
 It should be noted that Mr. Nachtomy, the CEO of the Company as of the date hereof, is invited to all Board meetings, being a member of the Board.

-Pursuant to the Israeli Companies Law, persons

-that may not be elected as members of the audit committee and the compensation committee of a company (for further information regarding persons not qualified to be audit committee or compensation committee members, please see the relevant sub-sections of this Section below), respectively, may not be present at meetings of these committees unless the chairman of the committee determined that his/her presence is required in order to present a certain topic; provided that (a) an employee of the company (who is not a controlling shareholder or its relative) may be present at the discussion in such meeting (but not at the time any resolution is taken) if such presence was requested by the committee; and (b) the company's legal counsel and the company corporate secretary (who are not controlling shareholders or their relatives) may be present both at discussions and resolutions of the audit or compensation committees if so requested by such committee.
+Pursuant to the Israeli Companies Law, persons that may not be elected as members of the audit committee and the compensation committee of a company (for further information regarding persons not qualified to be audit committee or compensation committee members, please see the relevant sub-sections of this Section below), respectively, may not be present at meetings of these committees unless the chairman of the committee determined that his/her presence is required in order to present a certain topic; provided that (a) an employee of the company (who is not a controlling shareholder or its relative) may be present at the discussion in such meeting (but not at the time any resolution is taken) if such presence was requested by the committee; and (b) the company's legal counsel and the company corporate secretary (who are not controlling shareholders or their relatives) may be present both at discussions and resolutions of the audit or compensation committees if so requested by such committee.
 The Board has all powers vested in it according to the Israeli Companies Law and the Articles of Association, is authorized to determine the policy of SHL and to supervise the performance and actions of the CEO of the Company, and, without derogating from the above, has the following powers:

-- determine SHL's plans of action, the principles for financing them and the order of priority among them; - examine the financial status of SHL, and set the frame of credit that SHL shall be entitled to acquire; - determine the organizational structure of SHL and its compensation policies; - resolve to issue series of debentures; - prepare and approve the financial statements of SHL; - report to the Annual General Meeting of the status of SHL's affairs and of their financial outcomes; - appoint the CEO and terminate such appointment, in accordance with the Israeli Companies Law; - resolve in the matters on actions and transactions that require its approval according to the Israeli Companies Law and the Articles of Association:

-- issue shares and convertible securities up to the total amount of the authorized share capital of SHL, in accordance with the Israeli Companies Law; - decide on a "distribution" as set forth in Sections 307 - 308 of the Israeli Companies Law (including without limitations, dividends and share repurchases); - express its opinion on a special tender offer, as set forth in Section 329 of the Israeli Companies Law.
+- determine SHL's plans of action, the principles for financing them and the order of priority among them; - examine the financial status of SHL, and set the frame of credit that SHL shall be entitled to acquire; - determine the organizational structure of SHL and its compensation policies; - resolve to issue series of debentures; - prepare and approve the financial statements of SHL; - report to the Annual General Meeting of the status of SHL's affairs and of their financial outcomes; - appoint the CEO and terminate such appointment, in accordance with the Israeli Companies Law; - resolve in the matters on actions and transactions that require its approval according to the Israeli Companies Law and the Articles of Association; - issue shares and convertible securities up to the total amount of the authorized share capital of SHL, in accordance with the Israeli Companies Law; - decide on a "distribution" as set forth in Sections 307 - 308 of the Israeli Companies Law (including without limitations, dividends and share repurchases); - express its opinion on a special tender offer, as set forth in Section 329 of the Israeli Companies Law.